About Fayette County

 Property & Public Records

 Property and land records in Fayette County are maintained by Fayette County Clerk, who is the County Recorder, located at 151 North Washington Street, La Grange, TX 78945.
-Fayette County Clerk's office can be reached at and handles the recording of deeds, deeds of trust, mortgages, releases, oil and gas leases, mechanic's liens, easements, right-of-way agreements, and plat maps.
+Fayette County Clerk's office can be reached through the office handles the recording of deeds, deeds of trust, mortgages, releases, oil and gas leases, mechanic's liens, easements, right-of-way agreements, and plat maps.
 All land records dating back to Fayette County's founding in 1837 are available for public inspection, with indexes organized by grantor, grantee, and property description.

 • Recording fees are set by Texas Local Government Code Section 118.011 and typically include $25 for the first page and $4 for each additional page for most documents.